Group Inference in High Dimensions with Applications to Hierarchical Testing: Theoretical Justification

-\item[(B2)] The initial estimator $\widehat{\beta}$ is independent of the data $(X,y)$ used in the construction of \eqref{eq: estimator Cov} and \eqref{eq: estimator}. \end{enumerate} Most of the high-dimensional estimators proposed in the literature are shown to satisfy the above condition (B1) of estimating the regression vector and the variance of the regression error under various conditions.
-See \cite{sun2012scaled,belloni2011square,bickel2009simultaneous} and the references therein for more details.
-The condition (B2) is imposed for technical analysis.
+Assumption \ref{assumption3} is imposed for technical analysis.
 With such an independence assumption, the asymptotic normality of the proposed estimators is easier to establish.
 However, such a condition is believed to be only technical and not necessary for the proposed method.
-As shown in the simulation study, we demonstrate that the proposed method, even not satisfying the independence assumption imposed in the condition (B2), still works well numerically.
-On the other hand, there exist scenarios where we can construct estimators satisfying the condition (B2).
-If we have historical data, then we can estimate the regression vector using the historical data and conduct the correction as proposed in \eqref{eq: estimator Cov} and \eqref{eq: estimator} using the current data.
-Even in the case where we have only access to a single data set $(X,y)$, we can use sample splitting e to create the independence.
-We randomly split the data into two subsamples $(X^{(1)},y^{(1)})$ with sample size $n_1=\lfloor \frac{n}{2}\rfloor$ and $(X^{(2)},y^{(2)})$ with sample size $n_2=n-n_1$ and estimate $\widehat{\beta}$ based on the data $(X^{(1)},y^{(1)})$ and conduct the correction in \eqref{eq: estimator Cov} in the following form, {with} $\widehat{\Sigma}^{(2)}=\frac{1}{n_2}(X^{(2)})^{\intercal} X^{(2)}$ and A similar argument can be used to reconstruct the estimator $\QAh$ defined in \eqref{eq: estimator}.
-As a result, the estimator using sampling-splitting is less efficient due to the fact that only half of the data is used in constructing the initial estimator and also correcting the bias.
-Multiple sample splitting and aggregation \cite{meinshausen2009p}, single sample splitting and cross-fitting \cite{chernozhukov2018double} or data-swapping \cite{guo2019local} are commonly used sample splitting techniques.
+As shown in the simulation study, we demonstrate that the proposed method, even not satisfying the independence assumption imposed in Assumption \ref{assumption3}, still works well numerically.
+We can also use sample splitting to create the independence.
+We randomly split the data into two subsamples $(X^{(1)},y^{(1)})$ with sample size $n_1=\lfloor {n}/{2}\rfloor$ and $(X^{(2)},y^{(2)})$ with sample size $n_2=n-n_1$ and estimate $\widehat{\beta}$ based on the data $(X^{(1)},y^{(1)})$ and conduct the correction in \eqref{eq: estimator Cov} in the following form, $ \QWh=\widehat{\beta}_{\set}^{\intercal}\widehat{\Sigma}^{(2)}_{\set,\set}\widehat{\beta}_{\set}+{2}\widehat{u}^{\intercal}(X^{(2)})^{\intercal}(y^{(2)}-X^{(2)}\widehat{\beta})/n_2 $ {with} $\widehat{\Sigma}^{(2)}=(X^{(2)})^{\intercal} X^{(2)}/n_2$ and where $\mathcal{C}$ is defined in \eqref{eq: constraint set} with $\widehat{\Sigma}_{\set,\set}$ replaced by $\widehat{\Sigma}_{\set,\set}^{(2)}.$ As a result, the estimator using sample-splitting is less efficient due to the fact that only half of the data is used in constructing the initial estimator and correcting the bias.
+In Theorem \ref{thm: Sigma middle} and all corresponding theoretical statement, one would then need to replace $n$ by $n/2.$ Multiple sample splitting and aggregation \citep{meinshausen2009p}, single sample splitting and cross-fitting \citep{chernozhukov2018double} or data-swapping \citep{guo2019local} are commonly used sample splitting techniques, typically improving on the inefficiency of sample splitting and reducing the dependence how the sample is actually split.

-The following theorem characterizes the behavior of the proposed estimator $\QWh$.
-The estimation error is decomposed into two components, where a stochastic error $\MW$ has an asymptotic normal limit and the remaining error $\BW$ is controlled.
+The following theorem characterizes the behaviour of the proposed estimator $\QWh$.